pwyq/netron/DEVELOPMENT.md

 1. Ask user to use no white-space paths
 2. there should be no `-` in node name/id etc.
 3. Only tested on Windows OS
+4. For now, must create a `/custom_json` directory in the root directory

 # TODO
 - only add stuff to local client, haven't changed `view-browser.js` (webpage client)